ChiChienMile/IGReg/README.md

 ## Dependencies

-IGReg uses the **Lion optimizer by default**.
-Please install it before training:
+The released code uses the **Adam optimizer by default**, which is available in standard PyTorch and does not require additional installation.

+However, we recommend using the **Lion optimizer** when possible, as it usually provides better prediction performance in our experiments.
+To use Lion, please install:

 ```bash
 pip install lion-pytorch